oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 module.exports = assets;
 ```

-In the `services/minio-handler.js` file, we import `minio` and instantiate a `minioClient` object with the play server's endpoint, port and access keys.
-Access & Secret keys to the play server are open to public use.
+In the `services/minio-handler.js` file, we import `minio` and instantiate a `minioClient` object with the play server's endpoint, port, and access keys.
+Access keys and secret keys to the play server are open to public use.

 We use the [listObjects]( https://docs.minio.io/docs/javascript-client-api-reference#listObjects) method to get a list of all the files from the minio-store bucket. `listObjects` returns product URLs which are pushed into an array called `assets`.
 We will export this array so that it can be imported into the different routes of the application defined in the `index.js` file.